6.1 PreLab Reading – The Endocrine System

 - Amino Acid Messengers: There are four main types: glutamine, aspartate, glycine, and gamma aminobutyric acid (GABA).
 These molecules are hydrophilic and must be synthesized within the neuron that secretes them.
 Because they are produced within neurons, they are referred to as neurotransmitters.
 They are synthesized in the cytoplasm and then packaged into vesicles for secretion.

 - Amine Messengers: These messengers all contain an amino group.
 Some are catecholamines, which are derived from the amino acid tyrosine.
 Examples include dopamine and norepinephrine (both neurotransmitters), as well as epinephrine, which typically functions as a hormone.
+All of the amines, with the exception of T3/T4, are hydrophilic.

 - Steroid Messenger: Steroids are hydrophobic molecules typically composed of three 6-carbon rings and one 5-carbon ring.
 Derived from cholesterol and synthesized in the smooth endoplasmic reticulum, steroids function primarily as hormones.
 Due to their hydrophobic nature, steroids can diffuse across cell membranes but cannot be stored; they must be synthesized upon demand.
 Examples include testosterone, estrogen, cortisol, aldosterone, and Vitamin D.